 As a result, only some states have chosen to expand their Medicaid coverage and change their eligibility requirements based on the ACA.
 Many of the states that have decided not to expand Medicaid are also those with the highest numbers of people living with HIV.
 Many states in the southeast region, for example, where the HIV epidemic is worse, have chosen not to expand Medicaid.

-- Provides people without employer-sponsored insurance or Medicaid access to affordable health insurance marketplaces or exchanges in their state.
-There they can buy health insurance.
+- Provides people without employer-sponsored insurance or Medicaid access to affordable health insurance marketplaces or exchanges in their state where they can buy health insurance.
 For those who have trouble paying, federal tax credits and subsidies (money the government gives you) for people with low and middle incomes make the insurance premiums more affordable.
+COVID-19 relief legislation has temporarily made more subsidies available.

 - Stops insurers from denying coverage to those with pre-existing conditions (e.g., HIV, pregnancy, history of domestic violence)